Best daily deals

 Open-back headphones are really only for at-home use, limiting their functionality compared to closed-back ones.

-Calling something “the best” at anything is controversial at best, so we create our best lists with the caveat that your experiences will almost certainly vary from our own.
+Calling something “the best” at anything is controversial, so we create our best lists with the caveat that your experiences may vary from our own.
 Sometimes, people have a unique set of needs that can’t be satisfied by going to a list of “best headphones” because the article doesn’t address what the best headphones out there are… for you.
-Consequently, we encourage all of our readers to write down all the things they want out of their headphones first before rolling the dice on a pick.
-This list has a lot of all-time greats, but if you need something a little bit more tailored to your needs, definitely keep reading our other lists and features to arm yourself with enough knowledge to make the right purchase.
+Consequently, we encourage all of our readers to consider all the things they want out of their headphones first before rolling the dice on a pick.
+Our list has a lot of all-time greats, but if you need something a little bit more tailored to your needs, keep reading our other lists and features to arm yourself with the knowledge to make the right purchase.

 Think hard about what types of headphones you like (in ears? over ears? on ears?), and also try to figure out what features you need.
 Maybe you need to go to the store to see how they fit on your head.
 Do you wear glasses or have ear piercings?
 Maybe you should look into getting velour pads instead of leather!
 It’s possible you just want the best-sounding headphones at the expense of all other factors.
 These are all things covered in our reviews and other best lists.